Update or delete? Cleaning up old content on your site

 Update old content that is still valid

-Our post helps writers and editors to write meta descriptions, even though the advice changes over time.
-Although the article itself might be what we call cornerstone content, its content must be updated to keep up with the latest standards – constantly.
+On our blog, we have an article on meta descriptions that needs regular updating to keep it relevant.
+We just have to ensure it stays up to date with all the changes Google makes to the way it handles meta descriptions.
+Our post helps people write meta descriptions, even though the advice changes over time.
+Although the article itself might be what we call cornerstone content, its content must be updated to keep up with the latest standards, constantly.

 Read more: How to update your content in 10 steps (and make it better) »